 Why Powersheets matter

-Most of the time when we think goals, we think new years resolutions that don’t make it past February.
-But in the pages of this Powersheets Goal Planner*, I found questions and prompts and 30 pages worth of prep work to help me dig deep into my heart and figure out what matters most to me.
+Most of the time when we think of goals, we think new years resolutions that don’t make it past February.
+But in the pages of this Powersheets Goal Planner, I found questions and prompts and 30 pages worth of prep work to help me dig deep into my heart and figure out what matters most to me.

-In the past I’ve set goals for things I feel like I should do or I’ve adopted the goals others were pursuing because I thought that what I wanted to pursue wasn’t right if others weren’t doing it too.
+In the past, I’ve set goals for things I feel like I should do or I’ve adopted the goals others were pursuing because I thought that what I wanted to pursue wasn’t right if others weren’t doing it too.

 I gave into expectations rather than really listening to what my heart needed and wanted.

-In diving into the pages of my Powersheets I started unearthing things–things I didn’t even know mattered to me.
+In diving into the pages of my Powersheets, I started unearthing things–things I didn’t even know mattered to me.